Note that sono その and ano あの are also interjections, and that dono どの can also mean the honorific dono 殿.

 Demonstrative Pronouns

-Like all other kosoado pronouns, kono, sono, ano, dono refer to different things according to their prefix:- kono この
+Like all other kosoado pronouns, kono, sono, ano, dono refer to different things according to their prefix:

-Note that kono, sono, ano, dono practically always come before a noun.
-That is, you can't say just kono to say "this."
-You must say kono X to say "this X." Some examples:
+The words kono, sono, ano, dono almost always come before a noun.
+You don't say just kono to say "this."
+You must say kono X to say "this X." Exceptionally, kono この is sometimes used alone in swearing, but that's an incomplete sentence.
+Some examples:

 このたい焼きが僕っ・・・です!!